aplteam/Tatin/docs/TatinForContributors.md

 If you want to contribute to the [Tatin project on GitHub](https://github.com/aplteam/Tatin) or make adjustments to Tatin for an in-house project, this document will help you.

-Tatin is a community project under the MIT license, so everybody is welcome to contribute to the code.
+Tatin is published under the MIT license, so everybody is welcome to contribute to the code.
 It is not owned by anybody, it is rather a community project.

 This is not an introduction into how to contribute to a project that is hosted on GitHub.
 If you are not familiar with that then google for "contribute to a github project".